 - Assess participant ability and set realistic expectations to safely and effectively meet participant needs.

-- This position may require the ability to safely drive a 15-passenger van pulling a loaded trailer in all weather and road conditions after training.
+- Safely drive a 15-passenger van pulling a loaded trailer in all weather and road conditions (contingent upon driver eligibility).

 - Lead and/or actively participate in event specific pre-trip meetings and post-trip debriefings with your team.

 - Collaborate and coordinate with operations staff to pack-in and pack-out gear and food accordingly.

 - Complete post-trip paperwork including evaluations, incident reports, and trip summaries.